SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/spawns.md

 ```

 ## Loot Distribution
-Loot distribution system is by far the most widely used spawning system in the game.
-Unlike static spawns, Nautilus does not have it's own version of this system, so
+The loot distribution system is by far the most widely used spawning system in the game for collectible items.
+Unlike static spawns, Nautilus does not have its own version of this system, so
-we will be registering distributions into the game's system.
+we will be registering distributions directly into the game's existing system (which affects existing spawn slots).

 Loot distribution only allows adding or editing distributions using a class ID and prefab file name.
 You normally will also need to provide a biome type, probability, and count for each loot you want to add.

 Below is a table of all the parameters you may interact with in the loot distribution system.